HDrizzle/stack_machine/hardware_docs/vector_graphics_unit.md

 DACs: 10 bit, Vout, 5V supply, DigiKey: MAX503CNG+-ND

 The two vectors from the digital circuit will go into 10-bit ADCs (total of 4 scalars).
-The voltage outputs from the ADCs will be LERPed by the output from a triangle wave generator (+/- close to 15V).
+The voltage outputs from the ADCs will be LERPed by the output from a triangle wave generator (+/- 5V).
 The LERPing will be done by AD633 difference-multiplier ICs (Powered +/- 15V).

 The triangle wave will have a fixed frequency.
-To prevent inconsistent line brightness, the beam power will be controlled by the sum of 2 op-amp differentiator circuits connected to the X and Y ouputs.
+To prevent inconsistent line brightness, the beam power will be controlled by the sum of 2 op-amp differentiator circuits (outputs rectified) connected to the X and Y ouputs.
+The ideal brightness control would use `sqrt(dx^2 + dy^2)` but summing the derivatives is close enough and much simpler.

 Single coordinate LERP equation (4 of these): X0 + (X1 - X0)*LERP
 Voltage limits:
 * X0 and X1 from DAC: [0 to 5V]
-* LERP: 0V to 1V
+* LERP: 0V to 10V (the multiplier chip divides by 10), the subtracting input for the LERP input will be -5V to change the +/- 5V from the triangle generator to 0 - 10V
 * Output: 0V to 5V

 ## DAC Configuration

-Single-suply (+5V), using the 4.096V internal reference
+Single-supply (+5V), using the 4.096V internal reference